publishpress/PublishPress-Checklists/readme.txt

 * Fixed: Add capability check before saving global checklists options (we already had a nonce check in place), #325;
 * Fixed: Improved output escaping in the admin interface, #326;
 * Fixed: Improved input sanitization, #324;
+* Fixed: Fixed duplicated admin menu on PHP 8, #316;

+= [2.6.0] = SKIPPED

+Skipped version, for syncing the version number with the Pro plugin.

 = [2.5.3] - 2021-11-15 =